 It is not clear why writing the same kanji four times is necessary to convey the same meaning, but it might be used for describing especially intense lightning/thunder.

 Level 4.
 Sei (64 strokes)

-Taking it to another level is our next character which consists of 6 different kanji.
-It has 84 strokes and can refer to a person’s title.
-It is also only ever seen in a person’s surname.
-It is made up of “Cloud” [雲] which means “Dragon” [龍].
+Taking it to the next level is our next character, which uses six different kanji.
+It has 84 strokes and can be used as a person’s title.

-- Some Difficult Kanji have “Ateji” [当て字] which is what you would call any kanji whose pronunciation has virtually nothing to do with the traditional sounds of the characters themselves.
+- Some Hard Kanji have “ateji (当て字)” which refers to any kanji with a pronunciation that has almost nothing to do with the traditional sounds of the characters.